 I’ve been working with UC Merced Professor, Tanya Golash-Boza on a 15-part video series that serves as a supplement to Golash-Boza’s course on the Origins of Race and Racisms.
 The animations add an additional layer of visualizing concepts and making digestible abstract information referenced in Professor Golash-Boza’s lectures.
-The first episode is now live:
+All 15 episodes can be found here: https://vimeo.com/user85226246

 Here’s a peek at some stills from The Second Shelf‘s upcoming Kickstarter campaign.
 Their mission is to inspire new and established collectors to read women and balance the bookshelves.
 I can’t tell you how excited I am about this project and to contribute in a small way.
 Animation/Motion Graphics by Nicole Antebi and Music by Laura Ortman.